yellowdog/python-examples/README.md

 - Configured Worker Pools
 - Allowances

-## Overview of Operation
+### Overview of Operation

 The **yd-create** and **yd-remove** commands operate on a list of one or more resource specification files in JSON (or Jsonnet) format.

 Each resource specification file can contain a single resource specification or a list of resource specifications.
 Different resource types can be mixed together in the same list.

 The complete list of resource specifications is re-sequenced on processing to ensure that possibly dependent resources are dealt with in a suitable order.
-For example, all Compute Source Templates are always processed before any Compute Requirement Templates on resource creation, and the reverse sequencing is used on resource removal.
+For example, when creating resources all Compute Source Templates are always processed before any Compute Requirement Templates, and the reverse sequencing is used on resource removal.

 Resource specification files can use all forms of **variable substitution** just as in the case of Work Requirements, etc.

-### Resource Creation
+#### Resource Creation

 To create resources, use the `yd-create` command as follows: